 At NUI Galway, we believe that the best learning takes place when you apply what you learn in a real world context.
 That's why many of our courses include work placements or community projects.

 Environmental Health and Safety

-This programme offers the opportunity to experience life as a health and safety professional as all students complete a five month work placement in industry during third year.
+This programme offers the opportunity to experience life as a health and safety professional as all students complete a seven-month work placement in industry during third year.
 This placement allows students to further develop their knowledge and apply their technical skills within the workplace.